usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 ###### Checking Warnings

-It is possible something went wrong with the Github Actions script itself.
+It is possible something went wrong with the GitHub Actions script itself.
 That is sometimes indicated by warnings.
 These might appear in the "Annotations" section:

 ![Screenshot]({{ "/images/actions-annotations.png" | relative_url }}){: .is-600 }